IFlippie/Pipes-Liquid/Assets/readme.txt

 calculating the direction again FOR EACH pipe part that has moved because of the curve

+PREVIEWING IMPLEMENTATION:

+always showing a preview when trying to create a pipe, so do this when start point is selected and implement this by having a seperate preview mesh

+CONNECTION IMPLEMENTATION:

+should be easy as just spawning a new starting point at the end of the generated pipe

 EXTRA FOR ART POINTS:

 add texture rotation
-add color for when it's possible or not possible to place said pipe, do this by setting a angle and length limit double the vertices to get flat shading by making every triangle with unique vertices add flowmap shader to simulate liquid inside pipe
+add color for when it's possible or not possible to place said pipe, do this by setting a angle and length limit double the vertices to get flat shading by making every triangle with unique vertices add flowmap shader to simulate liquid inside pipe make mesh for starting and end points